 Amount of the Severance Pay in Germany

-The amount of the severance pay proposed by the Labour Court depends primarily on the prospects of success of the claim, as well as the employee’s length of service and earnings.
-The amount of the severance payment proposed usually varies between half a gross monthly salary and full monthly salary per year of employment.
-In individual cases, however, a higher severance payment may be negotiated under certain circumstances.
+The amount of the severance pay proposed by the Labour Court depends primarily on the claim’s prospects of success and the employee’s length of service and earnings.
+The amount of the severance payment proposed usually varies between half a gross monthly salary and a full monthly salary per year of employment.
+However, a higher severance payment may be negotiated in individual cases under certain circumstances.

-The payment of a severance payment does not, in principle, have a negative impact on the entitlement to unemployment benefit.
-However, something else may apply if the severance payment was agreed in a termination or liquidation agreement.
+The payment of a severance payment does not, in principle, have a negative impact on the entitlement to unemployment benefits.
+However, something else may apply if the severance payment was agreed upon in a termination or liquidation agreement.
 In this case, there may be a blocking period due to the cessation of work.